kkjb/VideoInfoTool/README.md

 # VideoInfoTool

-Read the bit rate and resolution
+read the bit rate and resolution

+pip install ffmpeg-python